Texas plumber license and insurance requirements

 Tradesman plumber

-You must be registered as a plumber’s apprentice, a tradesperson plumber limited in Texas or a journeyman or master plumber in another state.
+You must register as a plumber’s apprentice, a tradesperson plumber limited in Texas or a journeyman or master plumber in another state.
 You must have at least 4,000 hours of experience.

 Unless you are a licensed journeyman or master plumber in another state, you must complete a 24-hour approved training course covering the following topics: